ZephyrBlu/zephyrus-sc2-parser/ARCHITECTURE.md

 The goal of the parser is to generate useful game data and perform high level analysis.
 It's supposed to make it easy for users to extract useful data from replays.

 It achieves this by processing game events and building up the state of the game from event data.
-Game state is recorded in a few core data structures (Game, GameObj, Player), which are all mutable.
+Game state is recorded in a few core data structures (`Game`, `GameObj`, `Player`), which are all mutable.

 Some data is lost throughout the parsing process due to mutability, however snapshots of the current game state are recorded at regular intervals (This is the timeline).
 Other data is recorded in the core data structures (I.e. player selections).

 There is also some secondary parsing after all game events have been processed, which involves re-processing data for high level analysis.

+## Data Structures

+There are 2 extremely commmon data structures used in the parser: `GameObj` and `Player`.
+They are both found in the `zephyrus_sc2_parser/game` folder.

+`GameObj` objects contain the current state of units and buildings as well as underlying information such as mineral cost, type (Worker, building, unit or supply), etc.

+`Player` objects contain the current state of things under a player's control (Control Groups, Units/Buildings, etc) as well as a lot of historical data (Resource Collection rates, Selections, etc).

 ## Initial Setup